 ‘what is the difference between Ethereum and Ethereum Classic’ is a question asked by many.
 Ethereum and Ethereum Classic are a result of what is called a hard fork.
-To understand the story and difference between these blockchains, you must first understand the basics of a hard fork in blockchain.
+To understand the story and difference between these blockchains, you must first understand the basics of a hard fork.

 What is a Hard Fork?

 Simply put, a fork in the technology realm refers to a diversion from the traditionally accepted software code and its operation process.
 But that does not fully explain a hard fork in blockchains.

 Blockchains operate without a central entity.
 This means any governance decision related to a blockchain is finalized through a community vote.
 If someone wants to make major changes to the blockchain protocol, they can propose an update (a fork) and take a vote of all others to reach a consensus.

 However, if network participants possess strictly opposite ideologies, they have the right to choose the older version of the blockchain.

 When that happens, the blockchain nodes that favour the fork update their software to abide by the new changes whereas the others continue using the same software to operate the older version of the network.
 This creates a network split, resulting in two blockchains from one.

 This process of non-backward splitting of blockchain from the older version is called a hard fork.

 Hard forks are common in the blockchain space, and they may be initiated by any network participant for numerous reasons.
 That is why we see so many versions of Bitcoin, such as Bitcoin Cash, Bitcoin Gold, and Bitcoin SV, Litecoin, and so on.

 Ethereum has three major hard forks — Ethereum Classic, Ether Zero, and Metropolis.
 But we are here to talk about Ethereum Classic.